Physician Assistant Organizations

 The American Academy of Physician Assistants (AAPA)

 In 1968, the AAPA was founded to serve as the national professional society for physician assistants.
 Its primary objective is to advocate for the physician assistant concept.
 The AAPA lobbies in support of the PA legislative agenda in Washington DC while aiding state PA chapters to improve their local practice acts.
 This organization offers continuing medical education, including those related to the maintenance of NCCPA certification and provides leadership development for physician assistant students and PAs in practice.
-Students of BU PA programs are encouraged to become members of the Academy and participate in the continuing development of the PA profession.
+Students of BU PA programs become members of the Academy and are encouraged to participate in the continuing development of the PA profession.

 The Massachusetts Association of Physician Assistants (MAPA)

 MAPA is the Massachusetts state chapter of the AAPA, and the professional organization that represents PAs at the state level.
 Chartered by the AAPA in 1975, its mission is to further the PA concept by advocating for PA issues.
 MAPA also acts in the political realm as a proactive agent for health policy change, educates members during two annual conferences, and regularly publishes a members’ newsletter which updates members on MAPA activities.
+BU PA students become members of MAPA as well.

 Accreditation Review Commission on Education for the Physician Assistant (ARC-PA)